 They are very small (a few centimetres), purple-pink and semi-transparent, which makes it very difficult to see them in the water.

-However, they don´t “attack” swimmers, but are carried by sea currents and are quite easy to avoid, as long as there aren´t too many.
+They don´t “attack” swimmers, but are carried by sea currents and are quite easy to avoid, as long as there aren´t too many.

 If you swim faster with violent movements, you´ll attract its thin tentacles towards your body and get stung.
 Almost fifty percent of jellyfish stings are produced by panic.

-In these areas there is also usually a lifeguard if you have been stung by a jellyfish.
+In these areas there are also usually lifeguard stations if you have been stung by a jellyfish.

 Some useful tips